What are the priorities for projects to be supported by the EYF?

 What type of projects does the EYF support?

 The core aim of your activity should fall under one of the following broad categories:

 - Awareness-raising: participants are made aware of something (knowledge, particular situation, particular solutions or responses).
 Outcome: Participants can say "I now know about…" and/or "I am aware of…".

-- Skills development: participants develop skills and competences to address a situation.
+- Skills development: participants develop skills to address a situation.
 Outcome: Participants are in a position to say "I can now do this" or/and "I now have the ability to…".

-- Collaborative work: participants' skills, competencies and knowledge serve as a basis to build and/or develop a product (e.g. a campaign, guidelines, recommendations, etc.).
+- Collaborative work: participants' skills and knowledge serve as a basis to build and/or develop a product (e.g. a campaign, guidelines, recommendations, etc.).
 Outcome: Participants can say "I have contributed to develop this…".

 Some activities have a mix of all three.
 But you should choose the one that corresponds best in terms of input, outcomes and concrete results you want to achieve.

 Will the EYF support this?

 Here are a few example of initiatives that will not receive support from the EYF: